ISC's Software Support Policy and Version Numbering

-We have four types of major BIND 9 versions: Development, Stable, Extended Support (ESV), and Supported Preview (also known as "Subscription").
+We have four types of major BIND 9 versions: Development, Stable, Extended Support (ESV), and Supported Preview (also known as "Subscription," or -S).

-We release Development versions off of the current working (master) branch.
-These will be the odd-numbered major versions, starting from BIND 9.13.
+We release Development versions off of the current working (main) branch.
+These are the odd-numbered major versions, such as BIND 9.17, 9.19, etc.

-There is no fixed schedule to minor Development releases; new minor versions will be made available as new features or changes become ready for field testing.
-Development version minor releases introduce new and updated features and may not be backward-compatible with their immediate predecessor.
+We typically release minor Development releases monthly (e.g. 9.19.1, 9.19.2).
+Development version minor releases introduce new features and significant refactoring and may not be backward-compatible with their immediate predecessor.
 Development versions of BIND are suitable for those interested in experimenting with and providing feedback to ISC upon their features.
-There will be no alpha/beta/release candidate versions of Development versions, and it may sometimes happen that a recently-released minor version is superseded very quickly in order to address a flaw.
+There are no alpha, beta or release candidates published.
+This process has been replaced with development versions.
+It may sometimes happen that a recently-released minor version is superseded very quickly in order to address a flaw.
 We may not issue -P releases for Development versions with security bugs, at our discretion.

-Development versions will be supported for 12 months.
-At the end of the 12-month period, the stabilized Development version will be re-labeled and re-released as the next Stable version, and we will begin a new Development branch.
+Development versions are supported for 24 months.
+At the end of the 24-month period, the stabilized Development version is re-labeled and re-released as the next Stable version, and we will begin a new Development branch.

 Extended Support versions (ESV)

 Every Stable version moves into Extended Support after a year or so of active development, for a total lifetime of four years from initial release.
 Organizations with a long internal validation, integration, or deployment cycle should consider beginning their validation process with a Stable version and deploying when that branch enters the Extended Support phase.